 I remember being in the classroom and knowing my students needed name writing tracing templates so that they could practice writing their name each day but there was never extra time to create something cute for each student.

-I needed a faster, more efficient way to create one for my little learners, so I made it editable!
+I needed a faster, more efficient way to create one for my little learners, so I made them editable worksheets!

 These free name tracing worksheets for preschool are now available to you.
-I hope it relieves some of the stress of teaching first and last names in your classroom this school year!
+I hope each name tracing sheet relieves some of the stress of teaching first and last names in your classroom this school year!

-I just know that this name writing practice sheet will enhance your kindergarten students writing skills and even their pencil grip too.
+I just know that these name writing practice sheets will enhance your kindergarten students writing skills and even their pencil grip too.

 How to edit: